This One Deck Dungeon review was made after playing the game seven times (two solo and five cooperative).

 What is One Deck Dungeon?

 One Deck Dungeon is a solo or two-player cooperative dungeon delve by Chris Cieslik.
-You will be trying to make it through three levels of the dungeon and then, hopefully, take down one of the five bosses.
+Your goal in the game is to make it through three levels of the dungeon and then, hopefully, take down one of the five bosses.

 The five heroes in One Deck Dungeon have their own unique stats and special abilities.
 The number of skill icons that you see on your card tells you how many dice you will be able to use for each skill.